knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

-# OpenWRT Wireless attack mini-router
+# "Sneaky_devil" is an OpenWRT Wireless attack mini-router for wireless assessments.